 Learning Design & TechnologyCurriculum and Instruction

 Being the first in her family to attend and complete a college degree has had a profound effect on Dr. Campion.
-Calling on all of her successes and struggles, mentors and friends, along with new-found skills is what drives Dr. Campion in the classroom.
-While there are objectives and constructs to teach in each course, I pay attention to what each student needs are in order to be successful in class.
+Calling on all her successes and challenges, mentors and colleagues, along with new-found skills is what drives Dr. Campion in the classroom.
+While there are objectives and constructs to teach in each course, she pays attention to what each student needs are in order for them to be successful in class.

 - Ph.D. — Technology, Purdue University

 - MSHR — Masters in Human Resource, Krannert Graduate School of Management, Purdue University